exploreAIsb/fitnesswithfun/README.md

 This sample shows how to wire the Google Agent Development Kit (ADK) into a tiny Flask UI that queries a local SQLite database.
 When a username exists you'll see their stored profile along with a short Gemini generated summary.
 Otherwise the UI asks for more details and persists the profile.

 **New Feature**: The app now generates personalized workout plans using the [Kaggle gym exercise dataset](https://www.kaggle.com/datasets/niharika41298/gym-exercise-data) **via MCP (Model Context Protocol) server**.
-The ADK agent uses an MCP server tool to query this dataset based on user attributes (age, daily goal, intensity, mood, restrictions, exercise time).
+The ADK agent uses an MCP server tool to query this dataset based on user attributes (age, daily goal, intensity, mood, injury restrictions, exercise time).

 ### Prerequisites